getyoti/yoti-python-sdk/plugins/flask_yoti/README.md

 # Flask Yoti #

 Instructions for configuring your Flask project to integrate with Yoti.
+For details on how to run the Flask docker image, see the [Running the Examples - With Docker](https://github.com/getyoti/yoti-python-sdk/blob/master/README.md#with-docker) section in the main README.

 ## Plugin configuration ##
 ### General settings ###